icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/downloading-youtube-videos-api.md

    If you want to download the videos instead of just listing them, you can integrate **yt-dlp** into the script to handle the downloads, as outlined in the previous examples.

-### Key Points:
+> **Key Points:**
-- **OAuth Authentication**: This process allows you to access the Brand Account's videos, even if they are private or unlisted, as long as you are authenticated as a manager.
+> - **OAuth Authentication**: This process allows you to access the Brand Account's videos, even if they are private or unlisted, as long as you are authenticated as a manager
-- **Cookies for Downloading**: For downloading private/unlisted videos that require authentication, you may need to use cookies with `yt-dlp` (optional if you're just listing videos).
+> - **Cookies for Downloading**: For downloading private/unlisted videos that require authentication, you may need to use cookies with `yt-dlp` (optional if you're just listing videos)
-- **API Limits**: The YouTube Data API has daily quotas (10,000 units/day) for free use, but listing videos for personal use should fall well within these limits.
+> - **API Limits**: The YouTube Data API has daily quotas (10,000 units/day) for free use, but listing videos for personal use should fall well within these limits

 Let me know if you need further clarification or assistance!

 # Downloading YouTube Videos via API

-[NOTE: Add a "Prerequisites" section]
-[NOTE: Add a "API Setup" section]
-[NOTE: Add a "Download Process" section]
-[NOTE: Add a "Quality Settings" section]
-[NOTE: Add a "Error Handling" section]
-[NOTE: Add a "Best Practices" section]
+> **Note:** This section is under development.
+Future additions will include:
+> - Prerequisites section
+> - API Setup section
+> - Download Process section
+> - Quality Settings section
+> - Error Handling section
+> - Best Practices section